projectacrn/acrn-hypervisor/doc/developer-guides/hld/atkbdc-virt-hld.rst

 PS2 Keyboard Emulation
 **********************

-ACRN supports AT keyboard controller for PS2 keyboard that can be accessed through I/O ports(0x60 and 0x64).
-0x60 is used to access AT keyboard controller data register, 0x64 is used to access AT keyboard controller address register.
+ACRN supports the AT keyboard controller for PS2 keyboard that can be accessed through I/O ports (0x60 and 0x64).
+0x60 is used to access AT keyboard controller data register; 0x64 is used to access AT keyboard controller address register.

 The PS2 keyboard ACPI description as below::